crosscutio/dhis2-crosscut-app/README.md

 - See travel time to the health facilities within the catchment area to support outreach and session planning
 - Requirements: An account with Crosscut (a third party application)

-Account set-up options:
-1. After installing the Microplanning app, set up an account with Crosscut via the DHIS2 interface
-2. Go to [app.crosscut.io](https://app.crosscut.io/) to set up an account with Crosscut

 ## User Guide

+### App setup
+- Install the Microplanning app.
+- Set up a free account with Crosscut within the Microplanning app.
+It takes less than a minute and allows your Microplanning app to access the Crosscut analytics engine.
+It also allows you to manually edit catchment areas, visualize health site accessibility heat maps, and access other features at [app.crosscut.io](https://app.crosscut.io/).

 ### How to create new catchment areas